EfazDev/merch-code-system/README.md

 # Efaz's Merch Code System
+> [!IMPORTANT]
+> This project has been discontinued on the End of Summer 2024.
+There may not be future updates for this project.
 Discord merch code system with a group of economy commands!

 Use command to install the required modules, you may also use setup.py to install for you: